gabeorosan/pa-project/scripts/README.md

 # Data analysis scripts

-I have developed these tools to examine icosahedral virus structures

 ## find_aas.py

 The purpose of this script is to take in two input files: one with the x,y,z coordinates of the full capsid of a virus, and the